Shared branching offers service excellence,

 Unite for Good campaign," said League President & CEO Brett

 CO-OP Financial Services advances the "increasing awareness" action step in the Unite for Good growth campaign by providing marketing assistance and materials in support of shared branching.
-Credit unions participating in the WCUSSC branch network will soon receive materials to replace the "swirl" logo with the CO-OP brand as part of a process that's explained in an archived webinar and FAQ.
+Credit unions participating in the WCUSSC branch network received materials to replace the "swirl" logo with the CO-OP brand as part of a process explained in an archived webinar and FAQ.

 Credit unions can order lapel buttons that proclaim "My credit union has 5,000+ branches!" as well as a handout that tellers can distribute to explain their credit union's shared branching convenience.
-Button orders are due July 8.
 For information on these materials or shared branching, contact Rick Hagopian at (414) 325-9880, Ext.
 3.

 The Unite for Good effort is an internal growth strategy developed by CUNA in conjunction with its Board, state leagues, credit unions and system partners.
 The plan's action steps – to remove barriers, increase awareness and foster service excellence–are aimed at helping more credit unions become their members' primary financial institution by compelling members to see credit unions as their best financial partner.
 Read more articles in our Unite for Good series.